nikhilgurjar/interview_preparation/spark_questions.md

 - https://www.linkedin.com/posts/surbhi-walecha_data-engineering-interview-question-ugcPost-7242756667094773760-jERn?utm_source=share&utm_medium=member_desktop

 ### What is apache spark?
+Apache Spark is an open-source, distributed processing system used for big data workloads.
+It utilizes in-memory caching, and optimized query execution for fast analytic queries against data of any size.
+It provides development APIs in Java, Scala, Python and R, and supports code reuse across multiple workloads—batch processing, interactive queries, real-time analytics, machine learning, and graph processing.
 ### What are best optimization techniques for apache spark?

 ### Difference between apache spark and map reduce?
 ### what are spark lazy operations and which trigger operations?
 ### Diamond problem in java and spark? (inheritance problem) and how does it scala helps us to rectify it?